Here is a list of core concepts that are good to know when it comes to Tricent for Microsoft 365.

 |

-The user/entity that owns the file.
+The user/entity that owns the file or folder.
 Ownership of files placed in a Teams channel or SharePoint files folder is handed over to the owner of that Team or folder.

 |